-A summer mural project at the pedestrian underpass at Fullerton and Lake Shore Drive in Chicago, each measuring 14 ft x 110 ft.
+A mural project at the pedestrian underpass at Fullerton and Lake Shore Drive in Chicago, each measuring 14 ft x 110 ft.

 In partnership with Chicago Public Art Group and Fullerton Mural L3C.